Steel Toes

 Steel Toes is a 2007 film directed by David Gow and Mark Adam and starring David Strathairn.
 It was filmed in Montreal, Quebec, and was produced by Galafilm.
 The film was based on writer/director David Gow's play Cherry Docs.

 Plot

-Danny Dunkleman (Strathairn) is a Jewish humanist and a lawyer who works for the court system in Canada.
+Danny Dunkleman (David Strathairn) is a Jewish humanist and a lawyer who works for the court system in Canada.
 He is assigned to defend Mike Downey (Andrew Walker), a neo-Nazi skinhead who is accused of a brutal, racially motivated murder.
 Behind prison walls, the two have a clash of ideologies as Dunkleman attempts to put his professional beliefs before his personal beliefs, and his client clings to his hateful beliefs.

 Reception

 Dennis Schwartz gave it a grade C+.